AlbrechtL/welle.io/README.GUI_2.md

-When configuring and building with selected gui_4, the dab program itself does not have a GUI.
-It is controlled remotely.
+When configuring and building with selected gui_2, the dab program itself does not have a GUI, but is is controlled remotely.

 Some parameters can be set through the command line on starting the program -D device, selects the device (one of the configured ones, default a dabstick);